Travel Documentation and Other International Travel Requirements

 1. Complete an application online and pay the non-refundable application fee

 2. If conditionally approved after review, U.S. Customs and Border Protection will follow up to schedule an interview at an in-airport enrollment center.
+Alternatively you may complete your interview on your next international arrival at selected airports.
+For a list of approved locations visit Global Entry on Arrival.

 3. Participate in the in-person interview during which a U.S. Customs and Border Protection officer will review the application and verify identification documents and eligibility.